tableau/tabcmd/docs/index.md

 1. Open the Command Prompt as an administrator.

 2. On a Windows computer, if you installed tabcmd on a computer other than the initial node, change to the directory where you installed tabcmd.
 On a Linux computer, you do not need to change to the install directory.

 3. Run the tabcmd command.

 When you use tabcmd, you must establish an authenticated server session.
 The session identifies the server or Tableau Online site and the user running the session.
 You can start a session first, and then specify your command next, or you can start a session and execute a command all at once.

-Important: If you are using tabcmd to perform more than one task, you must run tasks one after another (serially), rather than at the same time (in parallel).
+>**Important**: If you are using tabcmd to perform more than one task, you must run tasks one after another (serially), rather than at the same time (in parallel).

 Commands (such as login) and the options (such as -s, -u, etc.) are not case sensitive, but the values you provide (such as User@Example.com) are case sensitive.